-Today was a busy day for Low Cost Carrier’s Frequent Flyer programs in the United States with both Virgin America and JetBlue announcing new loyalty perks for frequent flyers.
-Vx announced Elevate Silver and Gold and B6 announced the launch of TrueBlue Mosaic.
+Today was a busy day for some low cost carriers’ frequent flyer programs in the United States.
+Both Virgin America and JetBlue announced new loyalty perks for frequent flyers.
+VX announced Elevate Silver and Gold and B6 announced the launch of TrueBlue Mosaic.

 TrueBlue Mosaic is a watered down elite program to say thank you to JetBlue’s most frequent flyers.

-Although Jetblue’s program isn’t anything game changing for the airline industry, any elite program at a Low Cost Carrier is welcomed.
-I think this program will give TrueBlue an edge over rivials like Southwest and may make other airlines like Delta and United step up their game.
-Trueblue Mosiac is to be launched this fall.
+Although JetBlue’s program isn’t anything game changing for the airline industry, any elite program at a Low Cost Carrier is welcomed.
+I think this program will give TrueBlue an edge over rivals like Southwest Airlines and may make other airlines like Delta and United step up their game.
+TrueBlue Mosaic is to be launched this fall.
 So until then, be sure to check out JetBlue TrueBlue Mosaic site to find out more about this new evolving program.